 The Basics of Withdrawal

-People who drink on occasion rarely develop alcohol withdrawal, according to the American Academy of Family Physicians.
-Instead, people who develop symptoms of withdrawal typically have spent months or even years experiencing intoxication daily.
-Some have been at a low level of intoxication throughout this entire time period.
-The constant exposure to alcohol changes the functioning of the cells inside the brain, allowing them to stay quiet and sedated, instead of active and firing.
-Alcoholism withdrawal symptoms are to be expected when a person stops drinking and allows those sleepy cells to wake up once more.
+According to the American Academy of Family Physicians, people who drink on occasion rarely develop alcohol withdrawal.
+Instead, it is those who get intoxicated daily that develop symptoms of withdrawal.
+In some cases, individuals maintain a constant exposure to alcohol.
+This level of drinking changes the functioning of the cells inside the brain, by allowing the cells to stay quiet and sedated, instead of active and firing.
+Alcoholism withdrawal symptoms occur when a person stops drinking and allows those sleepy cells to wake up once more.

 Some people experience mild symptoms, including: